beejjorgensen/bgc/src/bgc_part_1100_types_3.md

 ### The Integer Promotions {#integer-promotions}

-In a number of places, if a `int` can be used to represent a value from `char` or `short` (signed or unsigned), that value is _promoted_ up to `int`.
+In a number of places, if an `int` can be used to represent a value from `char` or `short` (signed or unsigned), that value is _promoted_ up to `int`.
 If it doesn't fit in an `int`, it's promoted to `unsigned int`.